AimadSADOUK/Bitcoin-Price-Analysis-and-Prediction-2010-2024-/README.md

 - 4.What is the variation in Bitcoin's daily price range over time?
 - 5.Is there a trend in Bitcoin's closing price over the years?
 - 6.How has the trading volume of Bitcoin changed over time?

+## Conclusion

+This project analyzed Bitcoin's price trends and trading behaviors from 2010 to 2024, uncovering patterns of volatility, significant price movements, and the asset's growth over time.
+The predictive model showcased the potential of using historical data to forecast prices with minimal error.
+Future improvements could include incorporating advanced models and external factors like economic indicators or social sentiment for better predictions.

 ### Contact

 Feel free to reach out if you have any questions or if you're interested in collaboration: